muhkuh-sys/com.hilscher.hw.util.netx90.aifxV2_detect/verification/test01/Readme.txt

-This is the testdescription for testing the read_rotaryswitch snippet
+This is the test description for testing the read_rotaryswitch snippet

 Preparations:
 - CIFX PCIE4000-RE (PC Card with two Ethernet Ports)